Control Flow & Decision Making

 if (condition) {

-// This code runs ONLY if condition is TRUE (non-zero)
+// Code runs if condition is TRUE

 }

-04If-Else Statement
+06If-Else Statement

-05Else-If Ladder
+07Else-If Ladder

 When you have multiple conditions to check, use an else-if ladder.
 Conditions are evaluated top-to-bottom; only the first true condition executes.